RDOToole89/TechGrounds-dev-portfolio/TypeScript/readme.md

 npm i -g typescript ts-node => install typescript compiler and ts-node helper tool tsc filename => to compile

+to run TypeScript code easily in the browser npm i -g parcel-bundler

 What is a type?

 A type is a description of a value + the functions, methods and properties it has.
 For example true or false